LACMIP/emu/docs/_documentation/projects.md

 {% include figure image_path="/assets/images/projects_dates.png" alt="screenshot of the Dates tab in the Projects module" caption="Screenshot of the *Dates* tab in the Projects module." %}

-Information must be entered in one field on the *Dates* tab:

 Commencement Date
-: Select the date that the event occurred or the request was fulfilled.
+: Select the day that the event occurred or the request was fulfilled.

 ## Objects tab

 {% include figure image_path="/assets/images/projects_objects.png" alt="screenshot of the Objects tab in the Projects module" caption="Screenshot of the *Objects* tab in the Projects module." %}

-Any cataloged specimen lots associated with the event or request should be attached to the _Objects Associated With Project_ table on the _Objects_ tab.
-Do so by opening the Catalogue module from the _Object_ field and searching for the relevant catalogue records.
-Sort the results by catalog number.
-Select all records in the Catalogue module and drag them into the _Objects Associated With Project_ table.
+Any cataloged specimen lots associated with the event or request should be attached to the _Objects Associated With Project_ table.
+Do so by opening the Catalogue module from within the _Object_ field and searching.
+Sort your results by catalog number.
+Select all resulting records in the Catalogue module and drag them into the _Objects Associated With Project_ table.

-Only attach objects to records in the Projects module for specimens that researchers and visitors come in direct contact with, or objects that you physically handled to fullfill a request. (i.e., do not attach all existing catalogue records for general tours of type room or entire LACMIP collection!)
+**Only** attach objects to records in the Projects module for specimens that you, researchers, or visitors came in **direct contact** with to fullfill a request.

 {% include figure image_path="/assets/images/projects_objects_drag.png" alt="screenshot of the Objects tab in the Projects module" caption="Screenshot of the *Objects* tab in the Projects module." %}